 Furnish sign flasher assemblies consisting of a pair of flashing beacons.
 The sign, support, and foundation are furnished under other pay items.

 Furnish school speed limit sign assemblies that conform to the Contract Documents.
-School speed limit sign assemblies consist of a reflectorized sign fitted with a pair of flashing beacons arranged above and below the sign.
+School speed limit sign assemblies consist of a reflectorized SCHOOL SPEED LIMIT 20 DURING RESTRICTED HOURS (S5-H3) sign fitted with a pair of flashing beacons arranged above and below the sign.

 631.10 Removal and Storage or Reerection.
 Carefully remove sign lighting equipment (such as luminaires, disconnect switches, or ballasts) and electrical signs, and either store on the project for salvage by the Department or reerect elsewhere on the project.
 Clean and restore luminaires to be reerected to an operating condition, fitted with new lamp boots, relamped with the proper type and size lamp, and provided with new hardware.